-See more than 435 different species of animals at the National Zoo, Washington DC’s 163-acre zoological park set within the Rock Creek National Park.
+See hundreds of different species of animals at the National Zoo, Washington DC’s 163-acre zoological park set within the Rock Creek National Park.
 Attend a special program and learn about some of your favorite creatures.
 This is one of the top places in the city to visit with kids and admission is free.

 Great Falls Park